magicmonty/bash-git-prompt/README.md

 ## Configuration

 1. You can use ``GIT_PROMPT_START`` and ``GIT_PROMPT_END`` to tweak your prompt
-2. If you want to tweak the colors, currently you have to tweak it in the ``gitprompt.sh``
+2. If you want to tweak the colors, currently you have to tweak it in the ``gitprompt.sh``.
+See the definitions of ``GIT_PROMPT_xxx1``, which include various colors names.
 3. The current git repo information is obtained by the script `gitstatus.sh` or `gitstatus.py`.
 Both scripts do the same thing, but the bash script is a tad bit more quick, and is used by default.
 4. You can define ``prompt_callback`` function to tweak your prompt dynamicaly

 ```sh